Jacqueline Van Ovost

 Jacqueline Desiree Van Ovost (born September 29, 1965) is a retired United States Air Force general who last served as the 14th commander of United States Transportation Command from 2021 to 2024.
 She was nominated to that post by President Biden on March 5, 2021.
 Van Ovost had previously served as the commander of Air Mobility Command from 2020 to 2021.
 In early 2021, she was the only active-duty female four-star general officer in the United States.

 Education

-Van Ovost received a Bachelor of Science in Aeronautical Engineering from the United States Air Force Academy in 1988.
+Van Ovost received a Bachelor of Science degree in Aeronautical Engineering from the United States Air Force Academy in 1988.
 After commissioning into the US Air Force, she attended Undergraduate Pilot Training (1989) followed by U.S. Air Force Test Pilot School (1994).
 Van Ovost holds master's degrees from California State University, Fresno in mechanical engineering (1996), from Air Command and Staff College in military arts and sciences (1999), and from Air War College in strategic studies (2004).